rae-ralston/hangman/README.md

 - package.json: project setup, scripts & modules
 - README.md: You're reading this.
 Good job.

- document your thought process and/or code structure, and describe any creative extensions attempted or implemented
+**Branches**:
+cookieStorage
+    When I initally went through the project I was having trouble with localStorage and because I was short on time and was having trouble making it work I choose to use a node package that reproduces local storage server side.
+I was talking over my project with a friend and they reasoned that this would mean that multiple browsers couldn't play the game at once.
+I thought that was smart, so I started to figure out how to store the game in a cookie, but ran out of time. document your thought process and/or code structure, and describe any creative extensions attempted or implemented